iTwin/itwinjs-core/docs/presentation/Hierarchies/RootNodeRule.md

 ### Attribute: `requiredSchemas`

-A list of ECSchema requirements that need to met for the rule to be used.
-See more details [here](../Advanced/SchemaRequirements.md).
+A list of ECSchema requirements that need to be met for the rule to be used.
+See more details in [Defining ECSchema Requirements for Presentation Rules](../Advanced/SchemaRequirements.md).

 ```ts
 [[include:Hierarchies.RequiredSchemas.Ruleset]]